The Benefits of Natural Gas

-Natural gas vehicles are environmentally cleaner, cheaper and quieter to run than diesel vehicles. carbon dioxide and NOx emissions are significantly reduced whilst harmful particulate matter is virtually eliminated.
+Natural gas vehicles are environmentally cleaner, cheaper and quieter to run than diesel vehicles.
+Carbon dioxide and NOx emissions are significantly reduced whilst harmful particulate matter is virtually eliminated.
 Natural gas is widely accessible through a fast-growing refuelling infrastructure.

-The latest dedicated gas vehicles reduce carbon dioxide emissions (CO2) by up to 30% – while the addition of waste derived biomethane into the mix can increase this to 70%.
+The latest dedicated gas vehicles reduce carbon dioxide emissions (CO2) by up to 30% – while the addition of waste derived biomethane into the mix can increase this up to 90%.
 Significant reductions in nitrous oxide (NOx) emissions of up to 70% are also common, as is the virtual elimination of harmful particulate matter (PM) emissions.

 Natural gas typically provides a cost saving of around 30-40% compared to diesel.
 Increasing availability across Europe allows us to offer excellent value to our customers through innovative and flexible pricing structures including both gas and diesel Indexation.
 NGV users also benefit from the UK’s 10 year fixed duty differential ensuring duty on gas remains less than half that of diesel.